3. What is Schema

 97. What is the use of IGNORE option in IMP command ?

-A flag to indicate whether import should ignore errors encounter when
+A flag to indicate whether import should ignore errors encounter

 issuing CREATE command.